 Quick Answer

-Cooling pillows can reduce heat buildup, but most do not stay cold all night.
-If you still overheat, the issue may be the pillow fill, pillowcase, mattress, topper, sheets, blankets, room temperature, or bedding layers around the pillow.
+Cooling pillows can reduce heat buildup near the head and neck, but most do not stay cold all night.
+If you still overheat, the issue may be the pillowcase, protector, pillow fill, mattress, topper, sheets, blankets, room temperature, stale air, or a concern that deserves attention beyond bedding setup.
+Treat the pillow as one clue in the heat pattern, not the whole diagnosis.

 Browse the Parent Hub